-Each year the country engages with the question of what constitutes beauty.
-While some may consider beauty an aspect of taste and others know it on sight, beauty becomes far more profound than a visual sensation when design attributes such as social significance, economic impact, usability, sustainability and even humour are thrown into the mix.
+What do you regard as beautiful?
+What response does a beautiful object evoke in you?
+While some may consider beauty an aspect of taste and others know it only on sight, beauty becomes far more profound than a visual sensation when design attributes such as social significance, economic impact, usability, sustainability and even humour are added to the conversation.

 View winners gallery below.